Configurations & SettingsVisibility & SEO

 Where Visibility Is Set

-If you choose User Segments visibility, you'll select one or more segments that gate access.
-End-users must be signed in and match a segment to see the content.
+If you choose Segmented Users visibility, you'll select a segment that gates access.
+End-users must be signed in and match the segment to see the board.

 Segments are powerful for scenarios like: